jericho3110/jericho3110/README.md

 I love Anime, it has became my main hobby, My friends often may call me South, the weeb.
 I also had taken interest on Japan and their Traditions.
 Implementing their teachings on my life to improve.

-I developed a liking in learning new things everyday, Developing my Talents.
+I developed a liking in learning new things everyday, Developing my Skills and Talents.
+I am also open to Chastisement, and Corrections.

 I am striving to become the better version than I was yesterday, by developing not only my Intellectual Capacity, but my Physical, Emotional,and Moral Capacity.